 |1:15||Ladbrokes Limited Handicap Chase||Class 3 / 2m 4½f||£16,500|

 |1:50||Kauto Star Novices’ Chase||Grade 1 / 3m||£80,000|

 |2:25||Ladbrokes Christmas Hurdle||Grade 1 / 2m||£105,000|

 |3:00||King George VI Chase||Grade 1 / 3m||£200,000|

 Day Two – Desert Orchid Chase Day

 In terms of ‘named’ races, the second day at the festival may seem a little After the Lord’s Mayor Show.
 But, even the lack of Grade 1 races still allows for a really competitive day on the 27th, headlined by the two Grade 2 races in the form of the Wayward Lad Novices’ Chase and the Desert Orchid Chase.

-As the names for both suggest, the races are after absolute legends of the sport, with more on each alter in his article.
-Both of the races are also interestingly held over 2 miles and which the Desert Orchid has significantly bigger payout, with £56,950 going to first place compared with £22,780 in the Wayward Lad Novices’, there is very little between the two in terms of the calibre of racing.
+As the names for both suggest, the races are dedicated to two absolute legends of the sport, with more on each later in this article.
+Both of the races are also interestingly held over 2 miles with the Desert Orchid Chase having a significantly bigger payout.
+It sees a total prize fund of £80,000 compared with £32,000 for the Wayward Lad Novices’ Chase, though there’s is little between the two in terms of quality.